 Papillion-La Vista High School’s heritage dates back to September, 1876.
 Originally housed in a single brick building at the corner of Halleck & Adams Streets, Papillion’s only school served students in all 12 grades.
 In 1893 the school moved to a new brick building at 420 S. Washington Street (the present site of the district offices.).
 Papillion continued to grow, and in February, 1957, Papillion High School opened in a new building across Washington Street (presently Papillion Jr. High) to students in grades 7 through 12.
 Papillion’s steady growth continued.
 By the fall of 1971, the high school moved into its present location at 402 East Centennial Road, serving students in grades 9 through 12.
 In 1987, La Vista was officially added to the district and the high school’s name was changed to Papillion-La Vista High School.

 Through the years, the building has been expanded to include a pool, auditorium, tennis courts, second gymnasium, more classrooms and larger parking lots.
 In an effort to best meet the needs of our students, the most current renovations enlarged the front entrance/offices, added classrooms; expanded the pool, industrial arts and the band areas, created a student entrance, updated the cafeteria, and added a Field Turf playing field.
-With the recently passed bond issue, we will break ground this summer on a new addition that will house 18 new classrooms, a larger cafeteria, more locker room space, flexible learning spaces, and an entire wing for our expanding STEM coursework.
+In the fall of 2023, we moved into a new addition that houses 20 new classrooms for Freshmen, a larger cafeteria, more locker room space, flexible learning spaces, and an entire wing for our expanding STEM coursework.